jmfriedt/passive_radar/README.md

-# passive_radar
+# Passive radar measurements using synchronized RTL-SDR DVB-T receivers

-Passive radar measurements using synchronized RTL-SDR DVB-T receivers
+## Ships

 Two DVB-T receivers were clocked from the same reference and data collected at 2.048 MS/s with one antenna facing the reference signal of a DVB-T emitter in Sendai, Japan,